 Substance Misuse Prevention

 In 2007, the State of New Hampshire launched a progressive Regional Network System for alcohol and drug misuse prevention.
-The Greater Nashua Prevention Network also known as Beyond Influence was created through this statewide initiative to deliver comprehensive, multi-level, date driven, community based prevention to the Greater Nashua Region.
+The Greater Nashua Prevention Network, also known as Beyond Influence, was created through this statewide initiative to deliver comprehensive, multi-level, data driven, community based prevention to the Greater Nashua Pubic Health Region (GNPHR).

 Get Involved!
 Local Coalition Prevention Websites: